The location of high-degree vertices in weighted recursive graphs with bounded random weights: Extended results for the and cases

-In this section we provide two examples of a vertex-weight distribution, one that belongs to the~\ref{ass:weightweibull} case and one that belongs to the~\ref{ass:weightgumbel}-\ref{ass:weighttaufin} sub-case, for which more detailed results can be presented compared to Theorem~\ref{thrm:maxdegree}.
+In this section we discuss two examples of vertex-weight distributions as provided in Assumption~\ref{ass:weights}, for which results similar to those of Theorems~\ref{thrm:conddegloc},~\ref{thrm:deglocwrt} and Proposition~\ref{prop:momentconvwrt} (where the latter two hold for the~\ref{ass:weightatom} case) can be proved.